Kanchenjunga North Base Camp Trek-18 days

 Internet, Charging, & ATM On The Trail

-You can buy a Nepali sim card with data to use the internet while trekking.
-It is the best way to use the internet while trekking in Kanchenjunga North Basecamp Trek.
+You can buy a Nepali SIM card with data to use the internet while trekking.
+It is the best way to use the internet while trekking in the Kanchenjunga North Basecamp Trek.
 The region is very remote, so it's better not to have high hopes for a sturdy network all the time.
 There are charging stations in the tea houses that you use to charge your electronics, paying a few bucks.
 A solar charger, spare batteries, or a power bank will help significantly.
 So recommend carrying it.
-There is no ATM on the Kanchenjunga North Basecamp trail so we suggest to withdraw money in Kathmandu.
+There is no ATM on the Kanchenjunga North Basecamp trail, so we suggest to withdraw money in Kathmandu.

 Travel Insurance